mpursley/mpursley.github.io/resume_test.md

 | &nbsp;             | &nbsp;
 | &nbsp;             | **Infrastructure and Application Monitoring and Alerting**
 | &nbsp;             | • Worked directly with Onsite DC and "Remote Hands" Engineers to deploy thousands of new servers and network hardware to dozens of datacenters and POPs in countries around the world
-| &nbsp;             | • Define and update KPIs, SLOs, SLIs, SLAs, metrics and alerting
+| &nbsp;             | • Defined and updated KPIs, SLOs, SLIs, SLAs, metrics and alerting
-| &nbsp;             | • Design and develop solutions to collect, search and visualize logs and events and fire alerts and notifications to appropriate Teams based on application errors, logs, KPI and SLA breaches.
+| &nbsp;             | • Designed and developed solutions to collect, search and visualize logs and events and fire alerts and notifications to appropriate Teams based on application errors, logs, KPI and SLA breaches.
 Utilizing internal and open-source tools and tech like Elasticsearch, Kibana, Prometheus, Grafana, Ansible, Ceph, Opsgenie, Kubernetes, Gitlab CDCI, Fluentd, Rsyslog, SNMP, etc.
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Automation and Hands-on Operations**
-| &nbsp;             | • Configure and maintain Amazon Web Services (AWS) and Google Cloud Platform (GCP) cloud computing environments
+| &nbsp;             | • Configured and maintained Amazon Web Services (AWS) and Google Cloud Platform (GCP) cloud computing environments
-| &nbsp;             | • Perform operational tasks to mitigate major (business or customer impacting) incidents, or unblock Team members, where automation is not yet in place.
+| &nbsp;             | • Performed operational tasks to mitigate major (business or customer impacting) incidents, or unblock Team members, where automation is not yet in place.
-| &nbsp;             | • Develop operational tooling, for "one off" updates and playbook automation
+| &nbsp;             | • Developed operational tooling, for "one off" updates and playbook automation
-| &nbsp;             | • Improve automation for systems inventory updates and configuration management
+| &nbsp;             | • Improved automation for systems inventory updates and configuration management
-| &nbsp;             | • Optimize and improve SDLC/CDCI pipeline, processes and infrastructure
+| &nbsp;             | • Optimized and improved SDLC/CDCI pipeline, processes and infrastructure
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Solutions Architecture**
-| &nbsp;             | • Perform requirements gathering and resource planning for new projects
+| &nbsp;             | • Performed requirements gathering and resource planning for new projects
-| &nbsp;             | • Research and evaluate industry standard solutions
+| &nbsp;             | • Researched and evaluated industry standard solutions
-| &nbsp;             | • Evaluate and compare onsite, private, public cloud service options and offerings, including feasibility, compatibility, security, compliance and TCO evaluations
+| &nbsp;             | • Evaluated and compared onsite, private, public cloud service options and offerings, including feasibility, compatibility, security, compliance and TCO evaluations
-| &nbsp;             | • Maintain up-to-date understanding of all mission critical infrastructure, service architecture and updates
+| &nbsp;             | • Maintained up-to-date understanding of all mission critical infrastructure, service architecture and updates
-| &nbsp;             | • Document, communicate and advocate for SRE best practices throughout the company
+| &nbsp;             | • Documented, communicated and advocated for SRE best practices throughout the company
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Technical Lead and Project Management**
-| &nbsp;             | • Manage project timelines, deliverables and resource planning
+| &nbsp;             | • Managed project timelines, deliverables and resource planning
-| &nbsp;             | • Lead architecture and design sessions for cross team projects
+| &nbsp;             | • Led architecture and design sessions for cross team projects
-| &nbsp;             | • Provide cross-team architectural consulting, production readiness review and validation
+| &nbsp;             | • Provided cross-team architectural consulting, production readiness review and validation
 | &nbsp;             | &nbsp;
 | &nbsp;             | **SRE Team Building**
-| &nbsp;             | • Proactively help to build and scale out an effective global SRE Team
+| &nbsp;             | • Proactively helped to build and scale out an effective global SRE Team
-| &nbsp;             | • Review, interview and screen potential SRE candidates
+| &nbsp;             | • Reviewed, interviewed and screened potential SRE candidates
-| &nbsp;             | • Train and mentor team members
+| &nbsp;             | • Trained and mentored team members
-| &nbsp;             | • Develop, maintain and update candidate screening and interview procedures and processes
+| &nbsp;             | • Developed, maintained and updated candidate screening and interview procedures and processes
-| &nbsp;             | • Update and maintain "New SRE" startup and training materials
+| &nbsp;             | • Updated and maintained "New SRE" startup and training materials
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Incident Management Process and Reporting**
-| &nbsp;             | • Participate in Oncall Rotation
+| &nbsp;             | • Participated in Oncall Rotation
-| &nbsp;             | • Develop and Maintain Incident Management and Review Processes
+| &nbsp;             | • Developed and Maintained Incident Management and Review Processes
-| &nbsp;             | • Develop and communicate RCA and issue mitigation plans
+| &nbsp;             | • Developed and communicated RCA and issue mitigation plans
-| &nbsp;             | • Refine and improve KPIs, SLOs, SLIs, SLAs, metrics and alerting, based on incidents and discovered observability gaps
+| &nbsp;             | • Refined and improved KPIs, SLOs, SLIs, SLAs, metrics and alerting, based on incidents and discovered observability gaps
-| &nbsp;             | • Perform and report RCA and Postmortem findings
+| &nbsp;             | • Performed and reported RCA and Postmortem findings
-| &nbsp;             | • Troubleshoot/break fix and/or escalate discovered issues to relevant teams or engineers
+| &nbsp;             | • Troubleshot/break fixed and/or escalated discovered issues to relevant teams or engineers
 | &nbsp;             | &nbsp;
 | 2010 - 2012        | **[Digital Domain, https://digitaldomain.com](https://digitaldomain.com/) - Vancouver, BC and Port St Lucie, FL**
 | &nbsp;             | _Sr.
 Systems Admin and Sr. Systems Engineer_